jasmienA/langgraph-rag-docs-assistant/README.md

    itself (see the `if not os.path.exists("./chroma_db")` block in `app.py`) — no manual `ingest.py` step needed on the server.

-## Known limitations (good interview talking points)

-- **Chroma storage isn't persistent across Streamlit Cloud redeploys** — each redeploy rebuilds the index from scratch on first load.
-Fine for a demo; a production version would use a hosted vector DB or persistent volume.
-- **The relevance grader is a single LLM call with no confidence score** — it's a binary yes/no, not a nuanced ranking.
-A more advanced version could re-rank retrieved chunks or ask the grader to cite *which* chunk helped.
-- **No conversation memory** — every question is independent; a follow-up like "can you give an example of that" won't know what "that" refers to.
-- **The curated URL list is small on purpose** (~12 pages) to keep the demo fast and cheap.
-Expanding `DOC_URLS` in `ingest.py` deepens the knowledge base at the cost of a longer ingest run.

 ## Suggested resume line